b4nt0/gmail-fast-reader/README.md

 1. Passive workflow

-   Gmail Fast Reader would go over the last day emails, find the emails containing insteresting topics, summarize them, and create a new daily email that contains the summary of the interesting topics of the day.
+   Gmail Fast Reader would go over the last day emails, find the emails containing insteresting topics, summarize and label them, and create a new daily email that contains the summary of the interesting topics of the day.

-2. Active workflow
+2. Interactive workflow

    A semi-interactive mode where the user would activate the Gmail Fast Reader to go over the emails that arrived during the latest X hours or days,